xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 This is again very similar to our first view controller.
 In this case we have a list of labels that we will read in a helper function `readClassLabels` from a file "mobilenet_labels".
 We also have a `ModelInterpreter` which we will set up in the function `setupInterpreter`.
 To run a custom model you can either specify a local file which contains the model or the name you gave the model in the Firebase console.
-In this case we will use both which means the app will start with our local file and then update it as soon as we upload new versions to the Firebase console.
+In this case we will use both, which means the app will start with our local file and then update it as soon as we upload new versions to the Firebase console.
 Here is the function:

 ```swift